Skip to main content

 Our Impact

-For over two decades, AWSAR has positively impacted the lives of thousands of individuals and communities.
-Beyond numbers, our impact lies in empowered communities, confident children, skilled youth, and sustainable development outcomes.
+Beyond numbers, AWSAR's impact lies in empowered communities, confident children, skilled youth, stronger institutions, and sustainable development outcomes.

 12,000+